 Referral partners are a great source of quality mortgage leads.
 But why stop there?
 Open house events, community programs, webinars, and more offer great referral opportunities — don’t let any of them pass you by.

 Coach your past clients and personal network to send quality referrals your way.
 There’s virtually no cost involved and no harm whatsoever in asking.
 Follow up with them regularly, so they remember to keep you top of mind.

 However, one thing to consider is that you must first have a track record of excellent service.
 No one’s going to refer a business or service from which they got a terrible experience.
 Don’t just assume that you delivered great service.
 Take the time to actually find out if the client needs something else.
 Only when you’re sure can you then ask them for a referral.

 Bringing it all together

 It’s more important than ever to have a solid mortgage marketing strategy, especially in today’s tight housing market.
 There are so many exciting ways to implement your mortgage broker marketing ideas, and these activities are a great place to start.
 In any case, remember to be consistent with your efforts.
-Digital marketing is a bit like exercise — if you don’t keep at it, you’ll never get the expected results.
+Digital marketing is a bit like exercise — if you don’t keep at it, you’ll never get the results you want.